Millhands / Handmade

 May 9 – July 26, 2015

 Visiting the village for the first time, you’d hardly find a trace of evidence of the devastating fire of 1923 that took down most of the town.
 After the event, the official Blowing Rock Fire Department was founded, and the town worked together to gather funds to purchase its first fire truck.
 This exhibition takes a look back at this significant moment in Blowing Rock’s history and is open in correspondence with the celebratory restoration of our historic fire truck that is to be revealed this July.
-BRAHM is excited to be collaborating with the Blowing Rock Historical Society to bring this project to our audience.
+BRAHM is excited to be collaborating with the Blowing Rock Historical Society and the Blowing Rock Fire Department to bring this project to our audience.

 The Sculptor’s Voice